Many experts say that buying a home where you live rent-free is not an investment.

 Well, it is.

-The fact that Robert Kiyosaki tells that home it’s not a real estate investment doesn’t make it true.
+The fact that Robert Kiyosaki tells that home is not a real estate investment doesn’t make it true.

 Bad debt is debt that makes you poorer.
-I count the mortgage on my home as bad debt, because I’m the one paying on it.
-Other forms of bad debt are car payments, credit card balances, or other consumer loans. ~ Robert Kiyosaki
+I count the mortgage on my home as bad debt, because I’m the one paying on it. ~ Robert Kiyosaki

 I’m amazed that a person who has written tons of books about real estate investment can say something so stupid.